Author Archives: Matthew Belter

 What inspired you to pursue music as a career and how did you get your start?

 I actually grew up in a pretty musical family.
 My grandfather played fiddle, mandolin, and guitar.
-He was a construction worker, so my family didn’t have a lot of money, and the instruments laying around the house were all we had to play.
-We didn’t ever have a full size fiddle… It was starter size which was a much smaller scale.
+He was a construction worker, so my family didn’t have a lot of money, and the instruments lying around the house were all we had to play.
+We didn’t ever have a full-size fiddle—it was always a smaller starter scale.
 We had what we had.
 My cousin and I were the only children of our generation, so we grew up more like brothers, and our granddad taught us how to play starting around five or six years old.
+We never considered things like casinos not on GamStop or other pricey entertainments because making music together was more than enough to fill our days.
 It was just always something we did around the house.
-We went to bluegrass and fiddlers’ conventions and things like that through the Southeast.
+We went to bluegrass and fiddlers’ conventions throughout the Southeast.
 As a result, I grew up worshipping banjo and mandolin players and that style of music.

 Around the age of 17, I heard a guitar solo on a Mark O’Connor record.
 The guitar solo was by a guy named Brent Mason—who’s truly Nashville session royalty.
 That’s when I was like, “Oh, man.
 I want to learn how to play electric guitar and really do it.”
 It’s funny, but granddad was always telling me and Brian, “Don’t ever do a career in music.
 Get a good job.”
 So, fast forward to now, Brian and I are both career players.
 I’m on my path and Brian plays fiddle for Travis Tritt and has for 15 years.
 It’s like we didn’t listen to him, but I’m glad we didn’t, you know?